aws/pg_tle/docs/04_hooks.md

 * `on` — only calls password check hook if one is present in the table.
 * `require` — requires a password check hook to be defined.

+Context: SIGHUP

+Default: `off`

+##### `pgtle.passcheck_db_name`

+Available in `pg_tle` versions 1.3.0 and higher.
+If set, controls which database to query for the registered `passcheck` function.
+All `passcheck` functions should be created and registered in this database. **Warning: if `pgtle.passcheck_db_name` is set, `passcheck` functions are executed as superuser!** Please define functions carefully and be aware of potential security risks.

+If empty, the currently-connected database is queried for the registered `passcheck` function. `passcheck` functions should be created and registered in each database that they should take effect in.

+Context: SIGHUP

+Default: `""` (empty string)

 #### Example

 The following examples demonstrates how to write a hook function that checks to see if a user-supplied password is in a common password dictionary.
 After writing this function, the example shows how to register the hook function as part of the `passcheck` hook.

+More examples are available in the `examples` directory as standalone `.sql` files for use-cases such as enforcing password expiry dates.

 ```sql
 SELECT pgtle.install_extension (